 10 Tips for Fighting Fungus-infected Fescue

-Tall fescue is a grass which grows on over 35 million acres of land in the United States.
+Tall fescue is a grass that grows on over 35 million acres of land in the United States.
 As many as 700,000 horses may graze fescue pastures or be fed fescue hay each year.
-Many of these pastures contain fescue that is infected with an endophytic fungus that is toxic to horses.
+Many of these pastures contain fescue infected with an endophytic fungus that is toxic to horses.
 When the horse ingests the grass, it is steadily poisoned by alkaloids produced by the fungus.

 What many owners may not realize is that there are some significant health risks associated with horses eating endophyte fungus-infected tall fescue.
 Some of these problems can be minimized with careful management of horses and pastures.
 Follow these management tips from the American Association of Equine Practitioners (AAEP) to reduce the risks of health problems caused by EI tall fescue:

 - Have your pasture tested to determine the level of infection.

 - Mow fields prior to the development of seed heads, which contain the highest levels of toxins in the plant.

 - Remove horses from EI fescue pastures in conditions of extreme heat and drought.